 The largest of the Greek Islands will take your breath away.
-From the idyllic beaches and crystal-clear waters in Chania to dazzling mountain villages such as Rethymnon and thousands of years worth of fascinating history, a Crete villa holiday will charm you like no other.
-Although the island is highly popular for holidaymakers, large areas remain unspoilt and our villas can be found in some of the most stunning regions – close to all the action but still providing a true taste of the real Cretan way of life.
-Choose your villa in Crete and you’ll be greeted with open arms.
+From the idyllic beaches and crystal-clear waters in Chania to dazzling mountain villages such as Rethymnon to thousands of years’ worth of fascinating history in Heraklion, a Crete villa holidaywill charm you like no other.
+For a quieter side of the island, Eastern Crete is the perfect region for those looking to escape the crowds and experience things at a leisurely pace.
+Although the island is highly popular for holidaymakers, large areas remain unspoilt and our villas in Crete with private poolshave been handpicked from the most stunning regions – close to all the action but still providing a true taste of the real Cretan way of life.

-Crete boasts a fascinating history and is home to many idyllic beaches and vibrant seaside towns.
-You will enjoy all of that and more on your Crete villa holiday.
-Discover what makes Crete such an amazing place.
+Crete boasts a fascinating history and is home to many idyllic beaches, vibrant seaside towns and treasures that you will probably need a lifetime to uncover!
+What’s more, we have a large choice of villas to rent in Creteso you can find your dream getaway.
+Discover what makes Crete such an amazing place…

 Things to do in Crete

 It’s easy to see why Crete villa holidayshave long been a family-favourite.
 Wonderful sandy beaches lapped with shallow waves make for an ideal holiday hotspot, and the island’s inner scenery is no less impressive with stunning mountain villages brimming with history.